 The ancestry of the name Okey dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived near a notable oak tree or near a group of oaks.
 The surname Okey is derived from the Old English word ac, which means oak.
 The surname Okey belongs to the class of topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Okey have been found, including Oak, Oake, Oakes, Oke, Okes and others.

-Another 201 words (14 lines of text) are included under the topic Early Okey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Okey Notables in all our PDF Extended History products and printed products wherever possible.